LP-based Approximations for Disjoint Bilinear and Two-Stage Adjustable Robust Optimization: A Polylogarithmic Approximation for PDB

+\textbf{Numerical Experiments.} We compare the performance of our LP restriction of \ref{eq:ar} with several benchmarks on randomly generated instances.
+First, we compare our restriction with the optimal affine policy, which is a widely used approximation for the two-stage problem.
+Second, we compare our restriction with a generalization of the algorithm of El Housni and Goyal \cite{housni2021affine} to packing uncertainty sets.
+This algorithm was shown to have a good empirical performance for the case of a single budget of uncertainty set.
+We also compare our LP restriction with the lower-bound of Hadjiyiannis et al. \cite{hadjiyiannis2011scenario} who show the bound provides a good empirical approximation of the optimum of \ref{eq:ar}.
+We show that our restriction is significantly faster to compute compared to these benchmarks and gives a good approximation of \ref{eq:ar}.

-\section{A polylogarithmic approximation for PDB}
+\section{A Polylogarithmic Approximation for PDB}

 In this section, we present an $O(\frac{\log \log m_1}{\log m_1}\frac{\log \log m_2}{\log m_2})$-approximation for \ref{eq:pdb} (Theorem~\ref{th:pdb}).
-To prove this theorem, we show an interesting structural property for near-optimal solutions for \ref{eq:pdb}.
-In particular, we show that there exists a near-optimal solution for \ref{eq:pdb} that is ``near-integral''.
+To prove this theorem, we show an interesting structural property of \ref{eq:pdb}.
+In particular, we show that there exists a near-optimal solution of \ref{eq:pdb} that is ``near-integral''.
 Let us define for all $i \in [n]$, We formally state our structural property in the following lemma.